kvo110/property_pulse/README.md

   - Is there a dependency I am able to use to allow me the calendar chart to display onto my application?

     - table_calendar: ^3.0.9

+  - "Can you help me figure out why the edit detail screen is not keeping the year built value when I go back to edit details like the other data?"

+    - add "yearBuilt": data["yearBuilt"], into property_provider.dart